Photographing

 right away.

-Photographers today have a dizzying array of cameras, and equipment
+Photographers today have a dizzying array of cameras, and

-has interchangeable lenses.
+a camera that has interchangeable lenses.

 Most of the photos on this site were taken with a Canon